Tips on Managing the Email Blizzard

 communicate fast economically and immediately.

-If you get 20-30 emails a day you probably consider it such a blessing.
+If you get 20-30 emails a day you probably consider it a blessing.
+However

-emails a day (as I do) it can become a curse and you wish you’d never got an
+day it can become a curse and maybe you’re wishing you’d never got an email

 RADICAL ACTIONS

-these radical approaches but if you are about to collapse and run off into the
+approaches but if you are about to collapse and run off into the woods driven insane

 1. Start fresh.
 Sometimes when I have more than 500 emails in

-all of them to a folder marked “refrigerator” or something like that.
-Once they are all there I send a blanket
+dragging all of them to a folder marked “refrigerator” or something like

-these to find important people to answer (like my wife or boss) but mostly I
+in the refrigerator to find important people to answer (like my wife or boss)

-just forget them “in the refrigerator” and if they don’t write again they are lost
+but mostly I just forget them.
+If they don’t write again they are lost

 2. Quit email altogether.
 If you are important enough and “high enough